zch42/BiFusion/README.md

 #### 'layer' directory
 Contains the code for  model components.
 #### 'model' directory
-Contains the code for training and testing BiFusion model
+Contains the code for BiFusion model

 Run the code as following:

-    $ python BiFusion.py
+    $ python main.py

 ### Requirements